aryansingh920/trusty-core/src/README.md

 3. Copies the generated Grafana dashboards to the docker-compose directory: cp dmn-tracing-quarkus/target/classes/META-INF/resources/monitoring/dashboards/\* trusty-demonstration/docker-compose/grafana/provisioning/dashboards/.
 4. Builds the Docker image for the Kogito decision service: docker build -t org.kie.kogito/dmn-tracing-quarkus:1.0 dmn-tracing-quarkus/.

+We have taken the tag image org.kie.kogito/dmn-tracing-quarkus:1.0, but you can use another tag.

+The second step is to run the Kogito service together with the TrustyAI infrastructure.
+In order to do that, change your current directory to kogito-examples/kogito-quarkus-examples/trusty-demontration/docker-compose .

 To execute this script, make sure you have already executed the clone.sh script, as it depends on the kogito-examples directory being present.
 Then, run the following command in the terminal:

 ```bash